gitbls/sdm/Docs/Disk-Encryption.md

   * Automatically reboots the system one last time
 * As the system reboots you'll once again be prompted for the rootfs passphrase
   * **NOTE:** Without the 30 tries!
-  * If using a USB Keyfile Disk insert the disk into the reader at any time
+  * If using a Yubikey or USB Keyfile Disk, plug it in at any time
-* The system will now ask for the rootfs passphrase like this (or use the USB Keyfile Disk) every time the system boots
+* The system will now ask for the rootfs passphrase like this (or use the Yubikey or USB Keyfile Disk) every time the system boots

 **Do not lose or forget the rootfs passphrase.
-It is not possible to unlock the encrypted rootfs without a USB Keyfile Disk or rootfs passphrase**
+It is not possible to unlock the encrypted rootfs without a configured Yubikey, USB Keyfile Disk or rootfs passphrase**

 ### Sample initramfs/sdmcryptfs Console Interaction
 Lines not preceded by `> yyyy-mm-dd hh:mm:ss` are the output of programs (dd, cryptsetup, resize2fs) that are run by sdmcryptfs.
 The date/time may be incorrect if the system doesn not have a battery backed up clock.